An Akimbo Workshop with Alex DiPalma

 Because the conversations are ongoing, it's easy to go at your own pace.
 The time you invest in TPF will be repaid by the feedback you give and get from others—and there's no pressure to engage every day.
 Our hope is that as you discover the power of this shared learning experience, it will be easier to find the time.

-The third round of TPF begins at the end of February.
+The fourth round of TPF begins on August 12th.
 Sign up for our mailing list to be notified immediately when we announce.